nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-13/README.md

 ## 🚀 Exercise

-In this lesson, we're going to create a User Directory API that returns data for a given user.
+Create a User Directory API that returns data for a given user.
+Use a dynamic route that contains the `userId`, and return the user with that ID.
+The user data is exported from `data/users.ts`.